 This is a particularly good idea if your driving history isn’t quite as spotless as you’d like because it can be much more difficult to find an affordable auto insurance policy on your own.

 Negotiate a Better Car Insurance Rate

 Can you haggle car insurance prices if you feel your rates are too high?
 Can you haggle insurance prices if you have bad credit?
 Negotiating car insurance rates doesn’t have to be difficult.

-If you feel your rates are too high or keep increasing, call a local agent or customer service representative and ask how to negotiate auto insurance rates with that company.
+If you feel your rates are too high or keep increasing, call a local agent or customer service representative and ask how to negotiate auto insurance rates with that auto insurer.
 Ask about any negative factors that could be contributing to your rates, such as your credit or driving history.

 Where your credit history is concerned, there’s always the possibility that an error on your credit report or stolen identity is contributing to higher rates.

 A brief chat with your agent can shine a light on problem areas you may be able to remedy or available discounts you aren’t taking advantage of.

 Additionally, your rates may be up for review if you’ve moved into a new neighborhood, gotten a new job, graduated from school, gotten married, or bought a house, among other factors.

 Insurers look at multiple demographic factors to assess your risk of an accident, so if you’ve changed your lifestyle in any way, check with your insurer to see if it has affected your rates for the better.

 If your driving history and credit are both pristine and you’re utilizing all available discounts, you still have room to negotiate your insurance rates.